Connecting People and Nature in the Forest of Bowland

 2. Outdoor Learning

 A bespoke package of support will be developed for 24 schools in under served areas to meet each school's needs.
-It is likely to be a combination of on-site work, finding ways to take more of the curriculum outdoors, developing outdoor space, training for teachers and off-site visits to local green spaces and into the AONB.
+It is likely to be a combination of on-site work, finding ways to take more of the curriculum outdoors, developing outdoor space, training for teachers and off-site visits to local green spaces and into the National Landscape.
 Several schools will be targeted in an area, building links and peer support between them.

 Outdoor sessions will also be held in local nature spaces for children and families within the community area of the schools, and outdoor activities for young people will be held during school holidays.
 A trainee role will upskill a person to develop a career in the outdoor learning sector.